-The unus mundus is a timeless acausal orderedness underlying both the psyche and the outer world.
+The unus mundus is a timeless and acausal orderedness, underlying both the psyche and the outer world.
 The transcendental aspect of number is foundational to the unus mundus and thus also to reality.
 Besides the quantitative aspect of number, there is also an eternal intuitive and qualitative aspect.
 For example, von Franz characterizes the number three as “the rhythmic configuration of progressive actualizations in human consciousness and the material realm” (ibid. p.101).
 The natural numbers, as the most fundamental archetypes, are common denominators of matter and psyche.
 As archetypes of the psyche, they have a psychoid aspect, that is, they overlap outer material reality; a characteristic that becomes visible in synchronistic phenomena.
 Thus, the unus mundus is responsible for synchronistic acausal coincidences as acts of creation in time.
 Yet, the forms of all the “empirical phenomena” are also inherent to the unus mundus (cf. p.173).
 Thus, the unus mundus is also the birth ground of causality.
-It may give rise to causal chains, to boot.
+It may give rise to causal chains to boot.

 Synchronicity is defined as the coincidence of inner meaning and outer happenings.
 But this would imply that synchronistic events could never have occurred earlier in history, when there were no minds capable of experiencing meaning.
 So how could the unus mundus manifest before there were minds, thus giving rise to the empirical world?
 The answer is that synchronistic events may also occur wholly independent of the “inner meaning” of the human mind.
 That’s why von Franz cites Jung as saying that the unus mundus contains “absolute knowledge”.
-Although the significance of a synchronistic event can only be experienced subjectively, “the meaning may also have been originally present in the objective event itself; something rational or similar to meaning may inhere in the event itself” (ibid. p.200).
+Although the significance of a synchronistic event may only be experienced subjectively, “the meaning may also have been originally present in the objective event itself; something rational or similar to meaning may inhere in the event itself” (ibid. p.200).
 In order for the synchronistic notion to work independently of the human mind, as a world-creating force, Jung must have recourse to “objective meaning”.
-The conclusion is that “objective meaning” is capable of manifesting as synchronistic events wholly independent of a mind predisposed to register meaning.
+The conclusion is that objective meaning is capable of manifesting as synchronistic events, wholly independent of a mind predisposed to register meaning.
 It gainsays the basic definition of synchronicity as “inner” and “outer” facts in meaningful relation.

 Jung’s metaphysical edifice, it seems, lands in an out-and-out Neoplatonic system.
 Jung once conceded to an interviewer that he had had seconds thoughts about it, designating his metaphysical edifice as “awkward”.
 I think we must see Jung’s metaphysic against the backdrop of the Neoplatonic philosophers, such as Proclus.
-Proclus reckoned with the pagan deities and devoted himself to theurgical practices during the day.
+Proclus reckoned with the pagan deities and devoted himself to theurgical practices (white magic) during the day.
 According to Jung and von Franz, there are entities capable of quasi intelligence.
 They abide in a transcendental sphere where they occupy themselves with “the primal ordering of existence” (citing Chinese myth, p.298).
-They can be invoked by way of mantic procedures: “[The] use of a divinatory oracle represents an attempt to induce a spontaneous manifestation of the remaining autonomous spirit…” (ibid. p.226).
+They can be invoked by means of mantic procedures: “[The] use of a divinatory oracle represents an attempt to induce a spontaneous manifestation of the remaining autonomous spirit…” (ibid. p.226).
 This is close to the Neoplatonic notion of pagan deities and their invocation for the purpose of attaining unity with them.
 It coincides with von Franz’s alchemical goal of “union of the total man with the unus mundus” (ibid. p.173).

 Synchronicity also bears resemblance to the Neoplatonic emanative influx model, which speaks of an inflow in the world of the spiritual force.
 Arguably, Proclus and his predecessors make better sense of the Neoplatonic model.
 From an intellectual point of view, it would be more honest to take the full step, remove the contradictions in von Franz’s account, and develop Jung’s metaphysic as a modern version of Neoplatonism.